-The approximately 20 muscles in the foot create movement as well as give the foot its shape.
+The 20-plus muscles in the foot help enable movement, while also giving the foot its shape.

-However, many muscles that power foot movement begin as high up as the back of the knee.
+However, many muscles that power the foot’s movement originate as high up as the back of the knee.
 Some important muscles that affect the foot include:

 - Soleus: This muscle extends from the back of the knee to the heel.
 It is pivotal in walking and standing.